ryansb/cfn-wrapper-python/README.md

 ## Usage

-1. Copy `cfn_wrapper.py` into the directory of your lambda function handler
+1. Copy `cfn_resource.py` into the directory of your lambda function handler.py
-1. Use the `cfn_resource` decorator to decorate your handler like in `example.py`
+1. Use the `cfn_resource.Resource` event decorators to decorate your handler like in `example.py`
 1. Zip up the contents and upload to Lambda

 Once the function is up, copy its ARN and use it as the ServiceToken for your